jan-christiansen/MOCompletionTextField/README.markdown

 Usage
 -----

 Import the static library as a sub-project into your main project.
+As the library uses a category you have to go to the Build Settings of the target that is using the library and set the `Other Linker Flag` to `-ObjC`.

 Requirements